Yonle/bostr/README.md

 Due to it is nature to connect to more than two or three relays, This caused a issue such as mobile data bandwidth drained drastically, and similiar

-This project serve the purpose as a bouncer to solve this issue.
+This project serve the purpose as a bouncer to reduce client bandwidth usage.

 ## Installation
 - NodeJS (+v14)